awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 **Note**
 If you change your routing from a NAT instance to a NAT gateway, or if you disassociate the Elastic IP address from your NAT instance, any current connections are dropped and have to be re\-established\.
 Ensure that you do not have any critical tasks \(or any other tasks that operate through the NAT instance\) running\.

-### Using a NAT Gateway with VPC Endpoints, AWS Site\-to\-Site VPN, AWS Direct Connect, or VPC Peering<a name="nat-gateway-other-services"></a>

-A NAT gateway cannot send traffic over VPC endpoints, AWS Site\-to\-Site VPN connections, AWS Direct Connect, or VPC peering connections\.
-If your instances in the private subnet must access resources over a VPC endpoint, a Site\-to\-Site VPN connection, or AWS Direct Connect, use the private subnet’s route table to route the traffic directly to these devices\.

-For example, your private subnet’s route table has the following routes: internet\-bound traffic \(0\.0\.0\.0/0\) is routed to a NAT gateway, Amazon S3 traffic \(pl\-xxxxxxxx; a specific IP address range for Amazon S3\) is routed to a VPC endpoint, and 10\.25\.0\.0/16 traffic is routed to a VPC peering connection\.
-The pl\-xxxxxxxx and 10\.25\.0\.0/16 IP address ranges are more specific than 0\.0\.0\.0/0; when your instances send traffic to Amazon S3 or the peered VPC, the traffic is sent to the VPC endpoint or the VPC peering connection\.
-When your instances send traffic to the internet \(other than the Amazon S3 IP addresses\), the traffic is sent to the NAT gateway\.

-You cannot route traffic to a NAT gateway through a VPC peering connection, a Site\-to\-Site VPN connection, or AWS Direct Connect\.
-A NAT gateway cannot be used by resources on the other side of these connections\.

 ### Best Practice When Sending Traffic to Amazon S3 or DynamoDB in the Same Region<a name="nat-gateway-s3-ddb"></a>